 If you’re buying a portable generator for commercial or industrial work, there’s a good chance you’ll need to lift it to a higher floor at some point.
 A generator with a lift hook bar is a big advantage that will save you time.

 Need more specific suggestions on buying a portable generator?
-Check out some of our favorite generators from 2000 to 8000 watts!
+Check out some of our favorite generators!

 Now that buying a portable generator can be checked off your list, be sure to maintain it so it’s ready to work when you need it!